We use outcomes and indicators of progress to track how grants, investments and our own actions contribute to our impact goals

 Outcomes as a tool for learning

-We know outcomes will change, and that it might be difficult to predict what you can achieve - especially in the midst of the coronavirus pandemic.
+We know outcomes will change, and that it might be difficult to predict what you can achieve.
 We expect progress to be bumpy, and future grant payments will not depend on you meeting targets or deadlines.
 We understand that outcomes and indicators may need to be revised over the course of a grant, and we'll encourage you to do that at our mid-grant learning conversation.

 What do we mean by key outcomes?